jmewes/plotters/README.md

 ## Setup

-For the setup it is recommended to clone this repository and then add it's `/bin` directory into your `PATH` variable.
+For the setup it is recommended to clone this repository and then add its `/bin` directory into your `PATH` variable.

 ```bash
 git clone git@github.com:experimental-software/plotters.git